Back to Blog

 This is like trying to drive cross-country using only the speedometer.
 You have one piece of information, and you are making a thousand decisions based on it while ignoring everything else the dashboard is trying to tell you.

-Here are the 12 metrics that actually paint a complete picture of Amazon advertising performance — what each one means, why it matters, and what to do when it moves in the wrong direction.
+Here are the 12 metrics that actually paint a complete picture of Amazon advertising performance for your books — what each one means, why it matters, and what to do when it moves in the wrong direction.

 Cost Metrics